 Under Maryland law, any party who is affected by an agency decision can petition for an administrative hearing.
 Many of the administrative hearings are conducted by the Office of Administrative Hearings (“OAH”).
 OAH conducts hearings for over 30 agencies and 200 programs.
 Administrative Law Judges (“ALJ”) conduct OAH hearings.
 ALJs are lawyers appointed by the Chief Administrative Law Judge and are not employees of the agency.
-The rules for procedure at an OAH hearing are in Title 28 of the Code of Maryland Regulations.
-At the hearing, the ALJ makes a decision based upon the evidence and argument presented.
+The rules of procedure at an OAH hearing are in Title 28 of the Code of Maryland Regulations.
+At the hearing, the ALJ makes a written recommendation based upon the evidence and argument presented.
+The agency may then choose whether or not they want to follow the ALJ’s recommendation.

 Filing a petition for judicial review